00startupkit/gql-server-boilderplate.go/README.md

 JWT_SECRET=yourtokensecret
 ```

+## Configuring OAuth2
+OAuth2 settings can be configured from `oauth2/config.go`. *Google* is defined there by default.
+For it to work, set the proper `GOOGLE_CLIENT_*` environment variables.
+Extend the list to define multiple OAuth2 providers.
+Make sure to also implement the conversion from the user payload from the provider to the *user* model that will be stored in the database.

 # Starting the Server
 The project is configured with *[cosmtrek/air](https://github.com/cosmtrek/air)* to hot reload.
 The config is located in `.air.toml`.
 After downloading the  *air* executable with `go install github.com/cosmtrek/air@latest`, the hot-reloadable server can be started by running `air`.